Best Sunset Spots in Koh Phangan: A Local Guide to the West Coast (2026)

 Rather than dramatic cliffs or crowded viewpoints, Hin Kong offers something quieter.
 Space.
 Silence.
 And an ever-changing sky.

 For those planning dinner afterwards, Hin Kong is also home to Dar Mansour, where Moroccan slow dining extends the gentle rhythm of sunset with traditional dishes prepared over many hours.
+For more options nearby, see our guides to where to eat in Hin Kong and the best restaurants in Koh Phangan.

 Getting there — Along Hin Kong Road, on the west coast.
-Beach on map ↗ · L'Alcove on map ↗
+Beach on map ↗

 Good to know